Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

   .append('div')         // append() elements
 ```

 - `d3.select('#someId')` - Select an element to host the elements you will create.
 This element will contain all of the elements d3 creates.
-This element should exist and you will probably want identify it with an id.
+This element should exist and you will probably want to identify it with an id.
 - `.selectAll('someElement')` - Select all elements you will be working with.
 These elements don't need to exist and will be created if they don't exist.
 - `.data(someArray)` - Add an array of data
 - `enter()` - Begins looping over the data.